tormii/HST/README.md

 # HST
+Horizontal Synchrosqueezing Transform: Algorithm and Applications
+If you use this code for your research, please cite our paper:
-Horizontal Synchrosqueezing Transform: Algorithm and Applications Xiaotong Tu, Zhoujie He, Yue Hu, Saqlain Abbas and Fucai Li, Horizontal Synchrosqueezing Transform: Algorithm and Applications, IEEE Sensors Journal tormiier@gmail.com
+Xiaotong Tu, Zhoujie He, Yue Hu, Saqlain Abbas and Fucai Li, Horizontal Synchrosqueezing Transform: Algorithm and Applications, IEEE Sensors Journal
+tormiier@gmail.com